Mission and Goals

 *All pre-OT course work must be completed before matriculation into the occupational therapy program.
 Preference will be given to applicants with a minimum GPA of 3.0 in all coursework, and a cumulative GPA of 2.75 in science courses.
 It is necessary to indicate courses in progress or planned on the Occupational Therapy Centralized Application Service (OTCAS) application.

-Students apply to Hofstra’s MS in Occupational Therapy program through the Occupational Therapy Centralized Application Service (OTCAS) at otcas.liaisoncas.com, which will begin accepting applications in July.
-Applications must be submitted and verified by OTCAS by the deadline of February 1 for admission to the class that begins the subsequent September.
-Please keep in mind verification may take 3-4 weeks.
+Applications must be submitted to the Occupational Therapy program through the Occupational Therapy Centralized Application System (OTCAS) online at otcas.liaisoncas.com, by the deadline of February 1 for admission to the class that begins the subsequent September.
+Applications verified by OTCAS prior to the deadline are given preference, with all others reviewed on a space-available basis.

-The Occupational Therapy program is competitive, and only the strongest applicants will be considered for acceptance and selected for a personal interview with the admission committee.
-Those who apply earliest have the best chance of being invited for an interview and offered a seat in the program.
+Applicants should be aware that a minimum overall GPA of 3.0 and a cumulative GPA of 2.75 in science courses do not guarantee entry into the program.
+The Occupational Therapy program is competitive and only the strongest applicants will be selected for a personal interview with the Program's Admissions Committee for consideration for acceptance into the program.
+Those who apply earliest have the best chance of being invited for an interview and therefore being offered a seat in the program.

 Occupational Therapy, MS